By: Gabriele Amersbach*

 For most of us, eating out is no longer a luxury but a necessity, in a busy lifestyle that may not include enough time to prepare nutritious, homemade meals.
 By making conscious, healthy selections, we can enjoy the social elements and time savings of eating in a restaurant, and then carry home extra calories in a “to go” box, not around our waists.

-*Gabriele Amersbach is a freelance writer and writes extensively on health, nutrition, and medical topics.
+*Gabriele Amersbach writes extensively on health, nutrition, and medical topics.